AntoniosRaptakis/Airline_fares/README.md

 - Folium
 - Streamlit

-In order to run the WebApp in the streamlit cloud, I had to use the file requirements.txt with the name of some libraries that I use in the python script.
+In order to run the WebApp in the streamlit cloud, I had to use the file requirements.txt by adding some libraries that I use in the python script.